Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Nigerian customs and port clearing

-EuroVista coordinates with a licensed customs broker for Form M, SGD, SONCAP, SON fees, and terminal delivery.
+EuroVista coordinates with a licensed customs broker for Form M, SGD, SONCAP, SONCAP fees, and terminal delivery through the selected port route.

 08